leonengle/RoboticArmKit/README.md

 # Mini Robotic Arm Kit
 ## Purpose:
 The purpose of this repository is to provide design files and instructions for a fun entry-level project to engineering and electronics, in this case a robotic arm.
+UNFINISHED

 ## Mechanics:
 ### The Arm: